Continuing the theme from previous posts, in this article we will be taking a look at Amy’s impact and influence on popular culture.

-Not there is anything wrong with female performers using their looks or sex appeal.
+There is nothing wrong with female performers using their looks or sex appeal.
 Plenty of male performers do it, so I don’t see any problem with women doing it.

-However at the same time obviously it is good to see female performers who don’t have to rely on their looks enjoy success, and again I think you can attribute the recent wave of female performers who rely solely on their voices, to Amy.
+However at the same time it is good to see female and male performers who rely solely on their music enjoy success, and again I think you can attribute the recent wave of female performers who rely solely on their voices, to Amy.

 Amy certainly relied on her voice and she dressed in very unconventional clothes.
 Styles that were last popular in the 1960’s!